ethanniser/effect-workshop/src/solutions-DONT-CHEAT/solutions.md

 );
 ```

-Using `Schedule.andThen` we can compose schedules together.
+Using `Schedule.andThen` we can compose schedules together sequentially.